johnfedoruk/bangular/aio/content/guide/testing.md

 These _isolated_ unit testing techniques are great for exploring the inner logic of a service or its simple integration with a component class.
-Use the Angular testing utilities when writing tests that validate how a service interacts with components _within the Angular runtime environment_.
+Use the Bangular testing utilities when writing tests that validate how a service interacts with components _within the Bangular runtime environment_.

 {@a isolated-pipe-tests}

 ### Pipes
-Pipes are easy to test without the Angular testing utilities.
+Pipes are easy to test without the Bangular testing utilities.

 A pipe class has one method, `transform`, that manipulates the input value into a transformed output value.
 The `transform` implementation rarely interacts with the DOM.
-Most pipes have no dependence on Angular other than the `@Pipe` metadata and an interface.
+Most pipes have no dependence on Bangular other than the `@Pipe` metadata and an interface.

 Consider a `TitleCasePipe` that capitalizes the first letter of each word.